dixitaditya41/thor_x/README.md

 - Code is concise but covers essential edge cases
 - Football theme provides engaging, modern UI

-## 🎥 Video Walkthrough

-[To be added: Link to screen recording demonstrating all features]

-## 📄 License

-MIT

 ## 👨‍💻 Author

 Built for the Purple Merit Technologies assessment